 Aspartame (NutraSweet, Equal): The Most Controversial Sweetener

 Aspartame is the most widely used and most fiercely debated artificial sweetener in the world.
 Found in over 6,000 products globally — including diet sodas, sugar-free gum, tabletop sweeteners, cereals, yogurts, pharmaceuticals, and even children's vitamins — aspartame has been consumed by billions of people since its approval in 1981.
-Yet its safety has been questioned since before it ever reached the market, and in July 2023, the World Health Organization's International Agency for Research on Cancer (IARC) classified it as "possibly carcinogenic to humans" (Group 2B), adding new weight to decades of concern.
+In July 2023, the World Health Organization's International Agency for Research on Cancer (IARC) classified aspartame as "possibly carcinogenic to humans" (Group 2B), while the Joint FAO/WHO Expert Committee on Food Additives (JECFA) simultaneously maintained the acceptable daily intake (ADI) at 40 mg/kg body weight/day — a split decision that added new weight to decades of consumer concern.

 Chemical Composition: What Aspartame Actually Is